NPellet/visualizer/Developing.md

 This will most likely be used when the version number needs to be incremented for a view migration script.
-Example: `$ grunt build:prerelease`. "prerelease" can be replaced by any string accepted by the [semver](https://www.npmjs.com/package/semver) module for incrementation.
+Example: `$ grunt bump:prerelease`. "prerelease" can be replaced by any string accepted by the [semver](https://www.npmjs.com/package/semver) module for incrementation.
 "pre"-versions are preferred if no release is done.